AnoopGeorge418/AnoopGeorge418/README.md

 2. Create a new branch (`git checkout -b feature-branch`)
 3. Make your changes
 4. Commit and push (`git push origin feature-branch`)
-5. Create a Pull Request
+5. Open a Pull Request

 ---